benoitc/gunicorn/docs/source/faq.rst

 ``tmpfs`` in Ubuntu; in AWS an EBS root instance volume may sometimes hang for half a minute and during this time Gunicorn workers may completely block in ``os.fchmod``. ``os.fchmod`` may introduce extra delays if the disk gets full.
-Also Gunicon may refuse to start if it can't create the files when the disk is full.
+Also Gunicorn may refuse to start if it can't create the files when the disk is full.

-Currently to avoid these problems you can create a ``tmpfs`` mount (for a new directory or for ``/tmp``) and pass its path to ``--worker-tmp-dir``.
+Currently to avoid these problems you can use a ``tmpfs`` mount (for a new directory or for ``/tmp``) and pass its path to ``--worker-tmp-dir``.
 First, check whether your ``/tmp`` is disk-backed or RAM-backed::